nimble-rust/nimble/crates/seer/README.md

 deterministic simulations.
 It efficiently manages predicted game state steps and syncs them with authoritative steps, ensuring a smooth and predictable simulation experience.

+> Seer: one that predicts future events or developments

 ## ✨ Features

 - **Predicted Steps Queue**: Manages a queue of predicted steps, allowing for simulation without immediate authoritative feedback.